The emergence of nonlinear Jeans-type instabilities for quasilinear wave equations: Abstract

 \section{Abstract}

 This article contributes a key ingredient to the longstanding open problem of understanding the fully nonlinear version of Jeans instability, as highlighted by A. Rendall \cite{Rendall2005}.
-We establish a family of self-increasing blowup solutions for the following class of quasilinear wave equations that have not previously been studied:
+We establish a family of self-increasing blowup solutions for the following class of quasilinear wave equations (a model of the Peebles' and Noh–Hwang's equations) that have not previously been studied:

 where $F$ is given by